-Further, without limiting the scope of the foregoing by this enumeration, he or she will not:
+Further, without limiting the scope of the foregoing by this enumeration, he or she shall:

-- 1. Fail to maintain adequate insurance to protect the District's assets. - 2.
-Allow unbonded personnel access to material amounts EL-12: Annual Report To The Public of funds. - 3.
-Subject property, plant or equipment to improper wear and tear or insufficient maintenance. - 4.
-Unnecessarily expose the organization or its Board or staff to claims of liability. - 5.
-Make any purchase: - Circumventing the District's central purchasing rules and authorization - Wherein normally prudent protection has not been given against conflict of interest

-- Wherein preference has not been given to Nevada vendors where appropriate - Of over \$25,000 without obtaining bids - In any amount for which funding has not been included in the budget without specific Board approval.
-Splitting orders to avoid these requirements is not allowed. - 6.
-Fail to protect intellectual property, information, and files from loss or significant damage. - 7.
-Receive, process, or disburse funds under controls, which are insufficient to meet the Board appointed auditor's standards. - 8.
-Fail to maintain and operate physical facilities in a manner that prolongs the life expectancy of the building and provides an appropriate educational environment. - 9.
-Endanger the organization's public image credibility, particularly in ways that would hinder the accomplishment of its mission. - 10.
-Fail to annually certify to the Board as to the District's adequacy of insurance. - 11.
-Fail to invest the District's assets in a manner consistent with NRS 355 and District Regulation 3214. - 12.
-Fail to design, establish and implement a system of internal controls, in accordance with Generally Accepted Accounting Principles, that effectively mitigates any significant and/or material risks to the District. - 13.
-Fail to provide certification to the Board annually as to the effectiveness of the system of internal controls.
+- Maintain required or mandated insurance to protect the District's assets. - 2.
+Allow only bonded personnel access to material amounts of funds. - 3.
+Ensure property, plant and equipment is subject to proper wear and tear and sufficient maintenance. - 4.
+Ensure the organization and its Board and staff are not unnecessarily exposed to claims of liability. - 5.
+Make all purchases: - A. Using only the District's central purchasing rules and authorization. - B. Wherein normally prudent protection has been given against conflict of interest. - C. Wherein preference has been given to Nevada vendors where appropriate. - D. In compliance with NRS Chapter 332. - E. In any amount only for which funding has been included in the budget with specific Board approval. - F. Ensuring that splitting orders to avoid these requirements is not allowed. - 6.
+Protect intellectual property, information, and files from loss or significant damage. - Receive, process, or disburse funds under controls, which are sufficient to meet the Board appointed auditor's standards. - 8.
+Maintain and operate physical facilities in a manner that prolongs the life expectancy of the building and provides an appropriate educational environment. - 9.
+Take measures to protect the organization's public image credibility in fiscal matters. - 10.
+Annually certify to the Board as to the District's adequacy of insurance. - 11.
+Invest the District's assets in a manner consistent with NRS 355 and District Regulation 3214, Investment Program. - 12.
+Design, establish and implement a system of internal controls, in accordance with Generally Accepted Accounting Principles, that effectively mitigates any significant and/or material risks to the District. - 13.
+Provide certification to the Board annually as to the effectiveness of the system of internal controls.